ritsec/self-service-portal/README.md

 You're good to go!
 The portal is listening on IPv4 port 443 on the docker host.

+## Database Note
+This cannot be scaled to multiple instances of the Flask container at the moment.
+SQLAlchemy is not configured to check if the database has been configured yet.

 ## Compatibility Note
 Some of the Javascript in this app (specifically the use of Array.prototype.indexOf()) is not supported in Internet Explorer versions 8 and